Avanade/DevOpsHOL/private-agent/README.md

 ### I. Configure Private Build Agent

-When choosing the Agent Queue for the build process (such as from the [Continuous Integration](continuous-integration/README.md) lab), click on the **Manage** link above the **Agent queue** dropdown.
+When choosing the Agent Queue for the build process (such as from the [Continuous Integration](../continuous-integration/README.md) lab), click on the **Manage** link above the **Agent queue** dropdown.
 Otherwise, you can click on the Settings (gear) icon and choose **Agent Queues** to get to the Agent Queues page for the project.<br>
->Note: Private build agents need to be accessable from VSTS so it is recommended to install them on a "build" VM within Azure.
+>Note: Private build agents need to be accessible from VSTS so it is recommended to install them on a "build" VM within Azure.
 For the HOL, if you are using an Azure VM for the development environment, then this same VM can be used for running the private build agent.
    1. Open your VSTS portal (https://*\<youralias>*.visualstudio.com) in another browser tab.
    2. Navigate to the DevOpsHOL project created earlier.
    3. Navigate to Personal access tokens (select your account picture, then Security, or navigate to https://youralias.visualstudio.com/_details/security/tokens)